The Technology M&A Review: Mexico

 - the Intellectual Property Law;

-- the Federal Law to Prevent and Identify Transactions with Illegal Resources; and
+- the Federal Law to Prevent and Identify Transactions with Illegal Resources;

 - the Data Privacy Law.

 When talking about M&A transactions involving technology companies, the general expectation is for technology companies to be subject to minor oversight from regulatory bodies (except for the telecoms sector, which is regulated and overseen by the Federal Telecommunications Institute, and fintech companies, which are subject to oversight by the Ministry of Economy).
-As such, transfers of equity or shares representing an ownership interest in a target entity is, strictly speaking, a straightforward affair similar to that found in other industry sectors.
+As such, transfers of equity or shares representing an ownership interest in a target entity are, strictly speaking, a straightforward affair similar to that found in other industry sectors.

 However, because of the wide array of activities carried out by technology companies, investors and market players should keep in mind, inter alia, the following items that are discussed later in this chapter: intellectual property, data privacy, and labour and employment matters.